Why Domo, Inc. (DOMO) Stock Plunged Today

-Technical chart claims that Domo, Inc. (DOMO) would settle between $15.92/share to $17.59/share level.
-However, if the stock price goes below the $13.09 mark, then the market for Domo, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $11.93 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -3.71.
+Technical chart claims that Domo, Inc. (DOMO) would settle between $11.23/share to $11.83/share level.
+However, if the stock price goes below the $9.73 mark, then the market for Domo, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $8.83 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -2.89.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Needham lifted target price for shares of DOMO but were stick to Buy recommendation for the stock in their opinion released on December 06.
 The price target has been raised from $34 to $35.
 Needham analysts again handed out a Buy recommendation to Domo, Inc. (NASDAQ:DOMO) stock but they lifted target price for the shares in a flash note issued to investors on September 06.
 The target price has been raised from $50 to $34.
 Analysts at Credit Suisse lowered the stock to a Neutral call from its previous Outperform recommendation, in a research note that dated back to September 06.